Peony Park: Royal Grove

 An open-air stage and orchestra shell were covered with a white roof.
 Called Royal Grove, the area included an open-air dance floor that accommodated three thousand dancers.

 From 1978 through 1981, Omaha radio station KOIL hosted an outdoor dance party that was called "Under the Stars" in the Royal Grove, which was broadcast live.
 It began as "Disco Rondo" (named after the now defunct soft drink) and then changed to "Sprite Night", sponsored by KOIL.
 Disc jockeys like Christopher Collins, Chris Moreau, Randy Malick, Bill Mattson and Thousands of teens continued to show up each summer year after year, even after KOIL altered its format to become more adult focused.
 After 1981, the event moved to KQKQ-FM (Sweet 98) and was hosted by teen DJ Hot Scott.
 Groups as diverse as Fugazi and Unrest also played the outdoor space.

 Additional structures

 Originally, there was an open area to the west of Royal Grove with a softball diamond and picnic and recreation grounds.
 There were also bathhouses, service buildings and refreshment stands throughout.

-Peony Park Today

-The park was put up for sale in 1993 due to dwindling revenue and high operational costs.
-Many attempts to save the park and keep it open failed.
-The financial reasons given were the park had too short a season and too small a population base to make a profit, despite being open for 70 years.
-A commercial land developer bought the land with plans to develop it into a shopping center.
-The park officially closed after the 1994 summer season.

-Today, Peony Park is a mixed use development with free standing restaurants, a bank, grocery store and an apartment complex.
-The only remaining structure from the original park still standing today is the Keno parlor and a short section of the original fence surrounding the park, left by the property owners as a tribute.